High-Risk Business Loans: The Essential Guide

 The terms, factor rate, and holdback rate you receive all depend on your credit profile.
 In other words, the riskier the lender views your business, the higher the holdback and factor rates, and the shorter the terms.

-Invoice Factoring
+Invoice Financing & Invoice Factoring

-The factoring company makes money by purchasing the invoices at a discount rate, usually between 1%-5%.
+The factoring company makes money by purchasing the unpaid invoices at a discount rate, usually between 1%-5%.
 The factoring company then owns the invoice and collects payment from your customers.
 Once the customer pays the invoice, the factoring company recoups the advance amount and fees and issues the remainder to your business.

 Bad Credit Business Loans

 As their name implies, bad credit business loans are designed for small business owners with a low credit score, typically below 600.
 There are various bad credit loans, including the financing methods mentioned above.
+Many of these options base approval on a business’s cash flow more than the business’s credit history.

 Other bad credit business loans include: